 When he encounters this problem his mind stopped working and he immediately reached out to me with the hope of fixing this error as soon as possible.

-Therefore I started finding the reason behind the issue and luckily I able to found the root cause of the problem and its solution as well which saved my clients' website and reputation.
+Therefore I started finding the reason behind the issue and luckily I was able to find the root cause of the problem and its solution as well which saved my clients' website and reputation.

 If you are also curious to know the fix then go through this post as I am going to share with you everything I did step by step in this tutorial.